Professor • Department of

 A 2016 Guggenheim Fellow in Photography, Schwartz was also short-listed at the Hyeres Festival de Photographie 2010, France; a two-time recipient of the New Jersey State Council on the Arts Grant; and a Ford Foundation Individual Artist Grant as a graduate student at Pratt Institute.

-Schwartz has presented Master Talks at the National Geographic Magazine Seminar, LOOK3: The Festival of the Photograph, The Eddie Adams Workshop, the Aperture Foundation, FotoDCWeek and The Chrysler Museum of Art, Norfolk VA.
+Schwartz has presented master talks at the Annual National Geographic Magazine Seminar, LOOK3: The Festival of the Photograph, The Eddie Adams Workshop, The Aperture Foundation, FotoDC Week, FOTOfusion, The Chrysler Museum of Art, Norfolk, Virginia, The Head On Festival, Sydney, Australia and The Indian Photo Festival, Hyderabad, India as well as visiting artists presentations.

 Fine Art and Editorial Photography, with a specialty in Human and Animal Relationships